Commonists/MassUploadLibrary/README.md

 Installation
 ------------

-Easiest way to install should be to use `pip`:
+Easiest way to install should be to use `pip` with `git`:

-    pip install git+git://github.com/JeanFred/MassUploadLibrary.git#egg=uploadlibrary
+    pip install git+git://github.com/Commmonists/MassUploadLibrary.git#egg=uploadlibrary

 But this usually fails when failing to solve the Pywikibot dependency.